nineunderground/how-to-it-protocols/README.md

 Each protocol gets its own interactive web visualization — no server needed, pure HTML/CSS/JS.
 Built for learning, teaching, and YouTube content.

-## Contributing

-PRs welcome!
-Each protocol lives in its own folder with a standalone `index.html`.

 ## License

 MIT